vqns/lite-xl-snippets/docs.md

 ### Templates

-Adding support for a template format is a matter of providing the snippets plugin a template -> nodes parser:
+When a snippet in template form is expanded, it is fed to the corresponding parser, which returns nodes that will be resolved and used to expand the snippet.
+Adding support for a template format is a matter of providing the snippets plugin a template -> nodes parser function:

 ```lua
 local snippets = require 'plugins.snippets'